thunderdust/Solaris/catalog.md

 4. *Access to comprehensive, profound market information*

     In a small scaled company like our client company, the human resources for collecting market information is very limited.
 There might not be enough employees specifically work as marketing roles, not to mention make useful analysis of the market.
 Doing all the information collection and processing by the manager himself is also not realistic.
 Hence the general manager really need an easy access to comprehensive, profound market information to help him make business decisions.

+5. *Fast, systematic, accurate employee assessment*

+    Due to the **limited HR team power** in small-scaled companies, and the **nature of laptops** they sell (price, sales amount and profit of different laptops vary a lot from one to another, which are vogue, brutal standards to evaluate sale representatives' performances), traditional way of assessing employees simply by sales amount is not efficient (it takes too much time to count all the sales statistics before the manager can evaluate employees) and not accurate (some laptops are easier to sell by nature, some laptops have low sales amount but each order produces more profits, it is hard to tell which indicates a better sales person).
+What the GM wants is a faster, more accurate assessment system with diverse evaluation criteria.

 Your proposal to solve the object